xorinox/chia-utils/machines/README.md

 DRAFT

-# Architecture
 There are different approaches for plotting, with different price tags and other features.
 There is not one single correct approach.
 They all have pros and cons.
-If you choose an architecture with more than one machine (server) involved, sooner or later networking becomes important.
+If you choose an architecture with more than one machine involved, sooner or later networking becomes really important.
 For every build that I put together I cared a lot about minimizing I/O contention.
+I am using the term machine as a synonym for computer or server.
 ## Questionaire to inform Architecture
+* How many terabytes of Chia plot files are my goal?
+  * Does it fit into one case?
+  * Do I need several cases?
+    * How do I plan to transfer plots in between machines?
+* What do I do with the plotting capacity/compute power, when I am finished plotting?
+* How many computer parts do I already own and can be reused in any form?
 ## Temporary Storage (scratch)
 * use a lot of SATA/SAS SSD for temp
 * use a lot of SATA/SAS 10k or 15k hard drives for temp